JonathanLyon2021/SmartContracts_usingNethereum/README.md

 Open the Visual Studio 2019 Software.
 Then, create a C# .NET Core Console Application:

 Continue to configure your project specifying the name, location, solution name, and framework.
-In this exercises we will use .NET Framework 4.7.2
+In this exercises we will use
+__.NET Framework 4.7.2__

 Then go to Tools -> NuGet Package Manager -> Manager NuGet Packages for Solution:

-Navigate to Browse and install the following NuGetPackages:
+Navigate to Browse and install the following NuGetPackages.